 Family Leave of Absence

-Originally approved by the ACEP Board of Directors June 1996 titled, "Parental Leave of Absence"
+Originally approved titled "Parental Leave of Absence" June 1990

 To promote the health and well-being of emergency physicians, ACEP endorses the following principles regarding family leave time.